Affordable High Risk Life Insurance! Bet ‘Yer Healthier Than Ya Think!

 Coleman definitely has more options.

-- Secure a No medical simplified issue policy from a company like Canada Protection Plan.
-Coleman will answer "yes" to Question #5 in in the last group of questions (Section D): Within the past two years...have you been involved in any hazardous sports, or do you plan to do so within the next year?
-As a result, he'll be eligible for the same coverage, $500,000 of Term 20 at a cost of $995/ year.
-That's only the equivalent of a 163% rating, A lot better than 300%!....and, he's totally covered when he jumps out of that plane!
+Secure a no medical life insurance policy from a company like Canada Protection Plan (CPP).
+Coleman answers “yes” to Question #5 in the last group of questions (Section D): Within the past two years…have you been involved in any hazardous sports, or do you plan to do so within the next year?

-Life Insurance for High Risk People: A Case Study
+Affordable High Risk Life Insurance: A Case Study

 The Following is an excerpt from a letter submitted with a Life Insurance application detailing an actual client's health conditions.